hminh2027/UTC-API-Server/README.md

 <br />

 # UTC API SERVER
-An awesome API to work with students's information studying in UTC!
+An awesome API to work with students' information studying at UTC!

 This is a NodeJS library with Javascript support NodeJS Server